dwadden/dygiepp/README.md

 ## Training a model

+Warning about coreference resolution: The coreference code will break on sentences with only a single token.
+If you have these in your dataset, either get rid of them or deactivate the coreference resolution part of the model.

 ### SciERC

 To train a model for named entity recognition, relation extraction, and coreference resolution on the SciERC dataset: